Who should buy the Lowa Trekker

 The Trekker employs the X-lacing technology which features a tongue stud.
 It helps maintain the position of the tongue, both vertically and horizontally.
 This mechanism also aids in distributing pressure evenly for the prevention of hot spots.
 Lastly, its lacing hardware includes roller eyelets and open and closed hooks.

-- According to Lowa, leather lined boots should be thoroughly dry before using them.
+- According to Lowa, leather-lined boots should be thoroughly dry before using them.
 The lining tends to tear as it becomes soft after absorbing too much moisture.
 If using the boot for a consecutive number of days, the brand recommends wiping the heel pocket with Lowa Waterstop or any similar product.
-This method can minimize absorption of moisture, thus preventing the lining from tearing.
+This method can minimize the absorption of moisture, thus preventing the lining from tearing.